PROTOTYPING CO-ARCHIVING PRACTICES FOR DEMOCRATISING THE ACCESS TO AND PARTICIPATION IN ARCHIVES

 This statement serves as a starting point for a series of research interventions exploring and prototyping co-archiving practices aimed at involving underrepresented voices in contributing to our common archives, and in documenting the story of our times from their point of view.
 How to give voice to the marginal?
 How to create conditions for accessing records of human existence beyond traditional methods?
 How to support co-archivists that strive to seriously engage the subjects (the “archived”) in the shaping of the archives?

 The Co-archiving theme has evolved from research activities conducted in the Urban Archiving research theme in Living Archives.
 Our attention was then directed towards underrepresented, marginalised urban communities and neighbourhoods.
-The group focused on in the Co-archiving theme is newcomers seeking asylum in Sweden.
+The group focused on in the Co-archiving theme is refugees seeking asylum in Sweden.

 Our research approach is design research, which is based in action research and often driven by a critical agenda.
 Principles and methods from the fields of participatory design (PD) are applied implying that prototyping and design interventions are part of the research process.
 The direct involvement of the users is one of the central principles of PD.
 Instead of designing for the users, the designers and/or researchers work with the users in a collaborative (co-) design process of joint decision-making, mutual learning and co-creation.

 Collaborators and partners: The Refugee Documentation Project run by The Regional Museum in Kristianstad, Malmö Museums, Kulturen Museum and the Department of Cultural Sciences, Lund University.
-City of Malmö/Malmö stad, Malmö City Archives, students at Malmö university.
+City of Malmö/Malmö stad, Malmö City Archives, Interaction Design Master students at Malmö University.

 *Derrida, Jacques, Archive Fever: A Freudian Impression.
 Chicago and London: University of Chicago Press, 1995.